-I try to eat as much organic food as I possibly can, but a 100% organic diet is just not feasible right now, cost-wise.
-It’s pretty sad, considering both Tom and I work full time and are not the sort of people who buy designer cuff links or go on swanky vacations.
-Living in a high cost of living area combined with somewhat exorbitant prices for organics means sacrificing here and there.
-In an effort to bring our grocery bill down a bit and make room for being able to buy organic dairy and meat products we do eat (like the grass-fed steaks we enjoyed this weekend), I’m trying hard to incorporate more vegetarian meals into our rotation.
+Tom and I try to eat as organic-as-possible, but 100% organic is simply not possible, for many reasons.
+In an effort to bring our grocery bill down a bit and make room for being able to buy organic dairy and meat products we do eat, I’m trying hard to incorporate more vegetarian meals into our rotation.
 I finally convinced Tom (who’s been complaining about our grocery bill as of late) to do a vegetarian meal each week.
 (Just don’t tell him that the last two weeks, it’s been 2 vegetarian meals in a week…he hasn’t noticed, and I plan to stick with it.
 Shhh.)

 Beans are an easy way to do vegetarian.
 They’re healthy, have protein, and they’re full of fiber so they fill you up.
 I planned on making pretty simple black bean enchiladas, but I had half a bag of baby spinach that needed using up, and by some miracle, red bell peppers were on sale, so I had one of those, too.
 The filling for these turned out delicious.
 Really flavorful and believe me, you will not miss the meat.
 Beans have a meaty texture as it is, but mashing some of them up, a method I use for our normal black bean side, fools you even more.
 Not that you really need to be fooled, because black beans are awesome and so are spinach and red peppers.